volantvm/volant/docs/5_architecture/1_overview.md

 ---

 This overview is based on the actual Volant source code.
-It explains how the control plane, orchestrator, networking, runtime launcher, and agent cooperate to turn a plugin manifest into a running microVM.
+It explains how the control plane, orchestrator, networking, runtime launcher, and agent cooperate to turn a image manifest into a running microVM.

 References to source files are included so you can cross‑check details.